-Updated as of: 2/19/18
+Updated as of: 3/14/19

-So you’re the type of agent that is always busy.
+So, you’re the type of person who’s always busy.
 You’re out there meeting new clients, and successfully representing the ones you have.
 You’re attending networking seminars at every opportunity, sending out branded marketing material, and calling past clients when you have time.

 If you’re like many of our clients, you’re not regularly communicating and not following up with your top clients consistently.
-And when you do connect with contacts, you probably don’t have the information at your fingertips to guide your conversation in a meaningful direction.
+And when you do connect with contacts, you probably don’t have the information at your fingertips to steer your conversation in a meaningful direction.
 You’re marketing to the same people month after month, and while it may produce some great referrals and occasional repeat transactions, you’re not able to actively grow your business the way that you’d like.

 Step 1: Build your database (or use our free template).

-Even if you don’t have all of the information, you’ll want to record what you dohave—the blank fields will serve as a reminder to gather the info when you have the opportunity.
+Even if you don’t have all of this information, you’ll want to record what you dohave—the blank fields will serve as a reminder to gather the info when you have the opportunity.

-Other ways to identify and segment your contacts include the value they represent (for example, through past transactions, referrals, or estimated lifetime value), the length of the relationship, or any criteria you use to identify sales opportunities.
+Other ways to identify and segment your contacts include the value they represent (for example, through past transactions, referrals, or estimated lifetime value), the length of the relationship, or any other criteria you use to identify sales opportunities.

-Additional fields you may want include:
+Here are some additional fields you may want to include:

 - Important dates.